 However, in some other cases, you will need to apply anyway.

-In the above-mentioned cases, contributions to the insurance will be deducted from the monthly salary and in case of unemployment the contributions are deducted from the benefit payments.
+In above-mentioned cases, insurance contributions will be deducted from the monthly salary, and if unemployed – from the monthly benefit payments.

 The Coverage You Can Expect From Statutory Health Insurance